fossas/meta-fossa/GUIDE.md

 }
 ```

-Now, when we set this fossa-deps path to `FOSSA_INIT_DEPS_JSON`, fossa will include
-`iron` and `Django` dependencies in the final analysis.
+This path is then configured in `build/conf/local.conf`:

 ```conf
 FOSSA_INIT_DEPS_JSON = "/home/user/example/fossa-deps-manual.json"
 ```

+This results in the dependencies `iron` and `Django` being reported for the project,
+along with any other dependencies detected during the `meta-fossa` layer.

 ### Exclude dependencies from the analysis

-If for some reason, you want to exclude a specific package from the analysis,
-and inclusion, you can use `FOSSA_EXCLUDE_PKGS_FROM_ANALYSIS`.
+There are scenarios in which it is desired to omit reporting specific packages.
+This is supported via the `FOSSA_EXCLUDE_PKGS_FROM_ANALYSIS` option.

-For example, to exclude `bash` and `curl` from the analysis:
+For example, to exclude `bash` and `curl` from the analysis,
+this option is configured in `build/conf/local.conf`:

 ```conf
 FOSSA_EXCLUDE_PKGS_FROM_ANALYSIS = "bash curl"
 ```

-`meta-fossa` performs a case-insensitive match between the installed package and
-package from `FOSSA_EXCLUDE_PKGS_FROM_ANALYSIS`.
-The package
-will be excluded from the analysis if there is a match.
+This option is parsed as a list of space separated package names.
+Any detected package that matches an entry in this option, _ignoring case_,
+is omitted from the dependencies reported to FOSSA.

 ### Perform only analysis (disregard fossa test)

-Sometimes, you may want only to perform analysis and not
-let your build FAIL if there are licensing issues.

-You can do this so by setting `FOSSA_ANALYZE_ONLY` to `1`.
-Now,
-fossa will perform the `fossa analyze` command but will skip the `fossa test`.
+Some teams may not wish to block builds on FOSSA test results,
+either permanently or temporarily.
+This is supported via the `FOSSA_ANALYZE_ONLY` option.

+This option is configured in `build/conf/local.conf`:

 ```conf
 FOSSA_ANALYZE_ONLY = "1"
 ```

+When set to `1`, the `meta-fossa` layer does not block the build on the
+results of the FOSSA analysis.

 ## Troubleshoot